 Our philosophy is to present the music of lesser-known composers alongside the standard repertoire – provided the worth of the music is on the same high plane.
 This kind of discovery is rewarding for the public as well as for us players!

-Does the Quintet have plans to perform the Schmitt scores again in the future?
+PLN: Does the Tournier Quintet have plans to perform the Schmitt scores again in the future?